alperyilmaz/rnaseq-staj/README.md

 ## using aegea for aws launch

-the code below launches a spot instance at AWS (instance c6a.8xlarge, 32cpu 64GB ram) with spot price of 0.65 and with 250GB root disk
+the code below launches a spot instance at AWS (instance c6a.8xlarge, 32cpu 64GB ram) with spot price of 0.65 and with 250GB root disk (please refer to [this page](https://instances.vantage.sh/) for pricing details.)

 ```bash
 aegea launch  staj --ubuntu-linux-ami --spot-price 0.65 --instance-type c6a.8xlarge --storage /=250GB